-Enjoy a fresh and flavorful salad drizzled with this homemade lemon vinaigrette.
-This lemon and olive oil dressing mixes up in minutes and packs a punch with fresh lemon, garlic, and herbs.
+Enjoy a delicious salad better than you can buy out and about when you drizzle it with this homemade lemon salad dressing.
+This lemon and olive oil dressing mixes up in minutes and packs a punch with fresh lemon, mustard, garlic, and herbs.

-Have you struggled to find a lemon vinaigrette dressing you love?
+Have you ever struggled to find a lemon vinaigrette dressing you absolutely love?
+Tried all kinds of store-bought salad dressings only to be disappointed?
 Well, let the search be over!

-This lemon vinaigrette couldn’t be simpler to make, and it’s packed with flavor from tangy lemon juice, tart red wine vinegar, zesty garlic, intense Dijon mustard, heady herbs, and extra virgin olive oil.
+This lemon salad dressing couldn’t be simpler to make, and it’s packed with flavor from tangy lemon juice, tart red wine vinegar, zesty garlic, Dijon mustard, heady herbs, and extra virgin olive oil.

 Why Make This.

-Making a homemade salad dressing is a great way for you to enjoy salads, economically, nutritionally, and culinarily.
+Making a homemade salad dressing is a great way for you to enjoy every type of salad.
+This lemon dijon vinaigrette is perfect on so many things.

-- And this salad dressing recipe tastes so much better than what comes in a bottle!
+It tastes great!
 This dressing is delicious tossed on vegetable and pasta salads, as a marinade for meats, or drizzled on roast vegetables.
 It’s the perfect solution for any recipe calling for greek salad dressing.
+This lemon vinaigrette is one of our best salad toppings.
+Mix up a batch of this tasty lemon dressing in minutes and see if it doesn’t do the trick.

 Mix up a batch of this tasty lemon dressing in minutes and see if it doesn’t do the trick.

-lemon juice – freshly squeezed lemon juice brings the best flavor this lemon vinaigrette.
+lemon juice – Freshly squeezed lemon juice brings the best flavor to this lemon vinaigrette, so use fresh lemons whenever you can.
+Bottled lemon juice works in a pinch, but fresh is better.
 Remember you can freeze lemon juice and zest if you have extra.

 red wine vinegar – I like adding a bit of red wine vinegar to round out the flavors.
-You can also balsamic vinegar, apple cider vinegar, or even a bit of honey.
+You can also balsamic vinegar or apple cider vinegar.
 The sweetness in these will balance the acidity in the lemon.

 herbs and spices – I like to use dried thyme, dried tarragon, black pepper.
 Feel free to use your favorite herbs.
 If you use fresh, be sure to triple the quantity of dried.